-The names, however, appropriated to the collection, clearly indicate its character and use.
-The title Psalms, which is a Greek word introduced into the English language through the Latin medium, is derived from Psallo, to sing, and teaches us that the compositions distinguished by it were designed to be set to music.
-The Psalms of David are called also the "Songs of the Lord," and the "Songs of Zion."
-"So the number of them, which were brethren that were instructed in the Songs of the Lord, all that were cunning, was two hundred, four score and eight."
-(1 Chron. xxv.
-7.)
-"There they that carried us away captive required of us a song: and they that wasted us required of us mirth, saying, sing us one of the songs of Zion."
-(Ps. cxxxvii.
-3.)
-These titles given to the collection, appear to point to its design,-its design according to the Spirit who dictated its different pieces.
+"Songs of Zion."
+"So the number of them which which were brethren that were instructed in the Songs of the Lord, all that were cunning, was two hundred four score and eight."
+(1) "There they that carried us away captive required of us a song: and they that wasted us required of us mirth, saying, sing us one of the songs of Zion."
+(2) These titles given to the collection, appear to point to its design,-its design according to the Spirit who dictated its different pieces.

-That these Psalms were sung by the Old Testament Church, with divine approbation, in her solemn religious assemblies, hardly requires proof.
-It is evident that the Jews, who were carried away to Babylon, had been accustomed to sing them in their native land, from their pathetic exclamation, provoked by the demand, it may be of curiosity, it may be of insolence, to which reference has already been made.
-"How shall we sing the Lord's song in a strange land !"
-The days of mirth and festivity, which they spent together at Jerusalem, when the assembled tribes feasted and sung together before the Lord, and tuned their harps to his praise, had passed away.
+That these Psalms were sung by the Old Testament Church, with Divine approbation, in her solemn religious assemblies, hardly requires proof.
+It is evident that the Jews, who were carried away to Babylon, had been accustomed to sing them in their native land, from their pathetic exclamation, provoked by the demand, it may have been of curiosity, it may have been of insolence, to which reference has already been made.
+"How shall we sing the Lord's song in a strange land ?"
+The days of mirth and festivity which they spent together at Jerusalem, when the assembled tribes feasted and sung before the Lord, and tuned their harps to his praise, had passed away.
 Sorrow and sighing and tears had succeeded.
 They are in the midst of strangers, who had sacked their beloved city, defaced and plundered, and finally laid in ruins their boasted temple, slain their nobles, made their king a captive, put into their hands the cup of poverty, of affliction and of slavery.
-Their hearts are no longer open to receive pleasure from the joy inspiring song and the accompanying tones of the well tuned instrument.
+Their hearts are no longer open to receive pleasure from the joyinspiring song and the accompanying tones of the well-tuned instrument.
 The full swell of the gladdening sounds would only have increased their bitterness of spirit, from its association with the repose and happiness of days now gone.
-Their harps so frequently in requisition, before the invader had entered in among them, are suspended upon the willows by the brink of the river of Babylon, and only utter the hollow sounds of melancholy moaning, as their chords vibrate in the breeze.
+Their harps, so frequently in requisition, before the invader had entered in among them, are suspended upon the willows by the brink of the river of Babylon, and only utter the hollow sounds of melancholy moaning, as their chords vibrate in the breeze.